uvarc/courses/workshops/cloud/README.md

 ### S3 commands in the AWS Command-Line Tools
 20. Install the AWS CLI in your terminal.
 Visit https://aws.amazon.com/cli/ for more instructions for your platform.
 21. Setup your AWS CLI by running `aws configure` in your terminal.
-22. Follow the setup instructions, and paste in your AWS Secret and AWS Secret Key.
+22. Follow the setup instructions, and paste in the AWS Key and AWS Secret Key from the top of this page.
+Enter `us-west-2` as your default region, and `JSON` as your preferred output type.
-23. To work with S3, use the `aws s3` command.
+23. Each AWS service has a separate sub-command.
+To work with S3, use the `aws s3` sub-command.
 For example, to get help:

 ```bash
 aws s3 help